adolfont/caes005-introduction-to-functional-programming/class_of_2019.md

 [Syllabus](Introduction-to-Functional-Programming.md)

-This is a course I (Adolfo Neto) am offering this semester (2019/2) at UTFPR Curitiba.
+This is a course I am offering this semester (2019/2) at [UTFPR Curitiba](http://portal.utfpr.edu.br/campus/curitiba).

 ## Professor